Trinitarian Congregational Parish of Castine, UCC

 Following the service, we invite everyone downstairs to our vestry for a time of fellowship, coffee, and refreshment.

 That’s a summary of our worship service.
-Please know that you are always welcome here.

 Click here to return top the top of this page.